yjunechoe/ggtrace/README.md

 ### **Highjack**

-Once we’re satisfied about our understanding of how `StatSmooth$compute_group` works, we want to test some hypotheses about what would happen if the `compute_group` method returned something else.
+Once we’re satisfied about our understanding of how `StatSmooth$compute_group` works, we may want to test some hypotheses about what would happen if the `compute_group` method returned something else.

 Let’s revisit our examples from the Capture workflow.
 What if the third group of the second panel was calculating a more conservative confidence